tlswg/tls13-spec/draft-ietf-tls-tls13.md

 which receives a protected change_cipher_spec record MUST abort the handshake with an "unexpected_message" alert.
-A change_cipher_spec record received before the first ClientHello message or after the peer's Finished message MUST be treated as an unexpected record type.
+A change_cipher_spec record received before the first ClientHello message or after the peer's Finished message MUST be treated as an unexpected record type (though stateless servers may not be able to distinguish these cases from allowed cases).

 Implementations MUST NOT send record types not defined in this